Maybe, we should be more specific. Anthony Rizzo became the heart of the Chicago Cubs: World Series Champions.

 Most importantly, he would lead the Cubs to their long-awaited World Series Title in 2016, and he would bat at least .320 with 5 RBIs in both the NLCS and World Series.

 Rizzo is also one of the great guys in the sport, known for his philanthropy and good nature.
-He would win the Roberto Clemente Award in 2017.The four-time Gold Glove winner is still with the Cubs, and he should continue to climb this list.
+He would win the Roberto Clemente Award in 2017.The four-time Gold Glove winner's time with the Cubs ended when he was traded to the Yankees when Chicago went into restructuring mode.
+As a Cub, Rizzo belted 242 Home Runs with 1,311 Hits and a .272 Batting Average.